mikebrady/imap_maildir_date_fixer/README.md

 This is a shell script to fix up date problems with `IMAP` mail repositories maintained by `Dovecot` email servers that use the `Maildir` format.

 # The Problem
-Some mail clients, such as macOS Mail and Microsoft Outlook for Macintosh, display incorrect dates for mail messages stored on a Dovecot IMAP mail server that uses the `Maildir` format to store emails.
+Some mail clients, such as macOS Mail and Microsoft Outlook for Macintosh, display incorrect dates for mail messages stored on a `Dovecot` `IMAP` mail server that uses the `Maildir` format to store emails.

-The reason for the incorrect dates is that the clients do not look at a mail's reception or transmission date -- instead, they use the modification date of the file containing the mail.
+The reason for the incorrect dates is that the clients do not look at a mail's reception or transmission date – instead, they use the modification date of the file containing the mail.
 If the modification date is different to the reception or transmission date, then the mail is tagged with the wrong date.

 The modification date can be inadventently changed if, for example, the mail repository is copied without preserving the modification date.